London Theatre for Students and Young People

 For those who are desperate to see a show, a good way of securing a ticket last minute is to queue at the box office for returns.
 A return is a ticket given back to the box office at last minute, when the audience member can no longer make it.
 These tickets are often resold at a reduced rate on the day of the performance.

 Lotteries are an excellent way of getting amazing seats at a discount price!
+Check the official website for the show you want to see to find out if they offer a lottery.
 Not all West End shows offer lotteries, so here are some to look out for:

 - The Book of Mormon – Enter up to a week in advance on their website and be in with a chance of winning two front row seats for £20 each!
 All you need to do is follow the lottery guidelines and post to facebook or twitter to be in with an extra chance of winning.